C2-Labs/c2labs-ornl-challenge/data-wookies/client/README.md

 # DataWookies

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1 and uses NodeJS v12.13.0 for API calls that run Python or R scripts.

 ## Development server
+Open a terminal and from the datawookies folder run `npm run dev` to startup the NodeJS dev server.

-Run `ng serve` for a dev server.
+Open a second terminals and Run `ng serve` to startup the Angular dev server.
 Navigate to `http://localhost:4200/`.

 The app will automatically reload if you change any of the source files.

 ## Code scaffolding